 I know you have an Oreo lover in your life.
 Make this cheesecake recipe for them.
 You will be forever their favorite person.
 This is decadence in its finest form.
 Oreo Milkshake or Oreo Cake should be next on your list!

-The easiest way is to let your cream cheese sit on your counter at room temperature for a few hours.
-You can chop the cream cheese into small chunks and let it sit on a plate or sheet pan for 45-60 minutes, depending on your environment and the size of the chunks.
-You could also place the foil-packed cream cheese in a bowl of warm water for 15-30 minutes, again depending on your environment.
+- 3 Ways to Soften Cream Cheese: The easiest way to quickly soften your cream cheese is to let it sit on your counter at room temperature for a few hours.
+Or You can chop the cream cheese into small chunks and let it sit on a plate or sheet pan for 45-60 minutes, depending on your environment and the size of the chunks.
+You could also place the foil-packed cream cheese in a bowl of warm water for 5-10 minutes, again depending on your environment.
 Be careful you don't want it to become melted.
 I do not recommend softening in the microwave as it can end up melting quickly.

 ★★★★★ Please let me know if you make this recipe by leaving a star rating and comment below!